 In order to import a vehicle into the port at Ghana, you will need the original Bill of Landing, the specialty title if the car is German, and your proof of identification.
 It is a much easier process than importing cars into some other countries.
 The whole process is well organized and as long as you have the proper papers in order, it shouldn’t be an issue.
 There are some things to note, however:

-Right hand steering vehicles are not allowed.
-Although occasionally, they do get in through the port, they are banned and you will face fines and penalties if you try to bring one in.
+Although occasionally, they do get in through the port.
+There is a ban on them and you will face fines and penalties if you try to bring one in.

-If a vehicle is uncleared for whatever reason after 60 days, then it is at forfeiture to the state.
+If you don’t clear a vehicle for whatever reason after 60 days, then it is forfeiture to the state.
 At this time, you can lose your rights to the vehicle and it will be seized.
 If you have trouble with paperwork when importing, then make sure you get this rectified as soon as possible to avoid this issue.

-There is no special preference given to damaged vehicles.
+There is no special preference for vehicles with damage.
 A salvaged or damaged vehicle will face the same fees and charges as any other car would be of the same type.

 Import Duties Taxes